-Guest blogger Alex DeLarge presents this review of the 1958 film classic Touch of Evil:
+Guest blogger Alex DeLarge presents this review of the film noir classic Touch of Evil (1958):

 In the explosive purgatory between moral boundaries, two men seek Justice by different means: one servant to the Rule of Law and the other…master.
 This is dynamite in a shoebox.
 Orson Welles’ sweaty and grimy moral epic vivisects two seemingly disparate men, cops who fight with the same sledgehammer conviction of their acts.
 Vargas is a young swashbuckling detective who is bound to a rigid code of justification who must bring down Quinlan, a shambling mound of a corrupt officer who is suddenly at an end to his means.
 But is Quinlan touched by evil, or fully embraced?
 Welles offers no answer in this film steeped in ambiguity and outrage, just the oblique statement that Quinlan was, “some kind of a man”.

 Welles’ direction is beautifully expressionist, from the nearly 10-minute opening tracking shot (considered one of cinema’s finest moments!) to the dominating low-angle caricatures, he signs his celluloid creation with a signature style.
 Once again, Welles use of mumbling and overlapping dialogue adds a tempestuous realism to the drama.
 Diagetic sound and Henry Mancini’s evocative score drifts together like smoke in a seedy barroom.
 In this monochrome world of nebulous boundaries, between both men and their countries, nothing is black and white.
 Here is a modern world of cyclopean derricks loitering in the darkness, pumping blood from the earth for profit.
 And Welles is not without humor, twice commenting on Charlton Heston‘s obviously faux-Mexicana with acerbic wit.